 Exchange-traded funds (ETFs)

 Exchange-traded funds (ETFs) are a kind of security in which investors pool their money into funds that own financial assets such as stocks, bonds, currencies, futures contracts and/or commodities like gold bullion.
-For precious metals ETFs, these funds can include holdings of the physical metals, shares of mining and production companies or both physical metals and shares of companies.
+For precious metals ETFs, these funds can include holdings of the physical metals, shares of mining and production companies or both physical metals and shares.

 To learn more, read our guide to the best gold ETFs.